89Q12/Invidious_lucky_prototype/README.md

 Basic pages sort of work now
   - feed/popular (No content but navbar etc works)
   - feed_menu shows popular/trending
-  - signin can display the login form but auth doenst work atm
+  - signin can display the login form but auth doesn't work atm
   - footer works

 It builds